Research

 ('uint256', '_decimals', 6)]

-You can also play with it here.
+You can also play with it on Replit.

-If you have lots of inputs in the same contract to decode, consider using InputDecoder
+If you have lots of inputs in the same contract to decode, consider using InputDecoder.

 >>> from web3_input_decoder import InputDecoder